Will My Divorce End Up in a Pennsylvania Court?

 In short, the solution in a divorce process depends on the situation.
 For some, compromise through negotiation and mediation is possible.
 In other circumstances the divide between the parties involved is too great.
 Then, going to court is helpful.
 A judge will assess the case, look over the facts, and determine how assets, debts, custody concerns, and maintenance payments will be handled post-divorce.
 You can count on a knowledgeable family lawyer to protect your rights, a legal professional advocating for you.

 Are you wondering if your divorce go to trial?
 Whether you are hoping to land on an agreement through mediation or feel your divorce will need to go to court, the family law attorneys at Kardos, Rickles & Hand can help.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.